 - Having a manic episode

-- Escalation of a life-threatening eating disorder, such as anorexia.
+- Escalation of life-threatening eating disorders, such as anorexia

-When choosing between types of inpatient services, an important element for young adults and families to consider is length of stay.
-Different options offer either short or long-term treatment stays, with both pros and cons.
+When choosing between types of inpatient treatment, an important element for young adults and families to consider is length of stay.
+Different inpatient programs for mental health offer either short or long-term treatment stays.

-Short-term treatment generally refers to a program that requires less than three months of residence.
-Inpatient treatment in a hospital is likely to be far shorter than that—as short as an overnight stay or several days.
-In general, 30 days is the maximum time for inpatient treatment in a hospital-based mental healthcare program.
+Short-term treatment generally refers to a hospital-based program that requires less than three months of residence.
+Mental health inpatient treatment in a hospital is likely to be far shorter than that—as short as an overnight stay or several days.
+In general, 30 days is the maximum time for inpatient treatment for mental health in a hospital-based program.

-However, treatment at a residential mental healthcare facility usually extends for a minimum of 90 days and as long as six months or more.
+However, treatment at a residential mental healthcare facility usually extends for a minimum of 30 days and may last as long as three months or more.
 Long-term mental heath facilities acknowledge that healing from mental health disorders and co-occurring issues is not a quick and easy process.
 It requires commitment, inner growth, and lifestyle change—all of which take time.

 Overall, research shows that long-term mental health facilities are more effective than short-term alternatives, particularly for dual diagnoses of mental health and substance abuse.
 A report by the Treatment Advocacy Center tracking data from US hospitals found that patients with shorter lengths of stay were three times more likely to be readmitted to a psychiatric hospital within the next few months than those with the longest lengths of stay.

 Discharging patients ‘quicker but sicker’ may have the unintended consequence of fueling revolving-door hospitalization, a pattern that disrupts mental health recovery and increases treatment costs.